How to Grow Ajuga Flowers

-Ajuga is a low maintenance, vigorous growing herbaceous plant, with 40 species.
+Ajuga is a low-maintenance, vigorous-growing herbaceous plant.
 Ajuga flowers are evergreen to semi-evergreen.
 Some varieties are annual, others are perennial.
 This low-growing, flowering plant is a member of the mint family.
-Growing up to six inches, it has a spreading habit that makes for great ground cover on hills, embankments, and shady areas.
+Growing six to 18 inches, it has a spreading habit that makes for great ground cover on hills, embankments, and shady areas.
 Each plant can spread 6 – 18 inches.
 However, there is a downside to growing Ajuga.
-It is an invasive plant that sends runners far and wide.
+It is very aggressive and invasive plant that sends runners far and wide.
+The runners are called “stolons”.
 It can easily spread into your lawn and become nothing more than a lawn weed.

 Ajuga is Native to Africa, Asia, Australia, and Europe.
 They are tough and durable plants.
 They can take some light foot traffic without serious damage.
 These plants are drought tolerant.
 They are also resistant to rabbits and deer.